-In the Complete University Guide 2024 we are in the top 10 in the UK for Student satisfaction.
-We are in the top 10 for Teaching Quality in the Sunday Times Good University Guide 2024 and we are recognised again as the top University in Wales and the wider UK HE sector for social inclusion, helping students from diverse backgrounds to fulfil their ambitions.
+In the Complete University Guide 2023 we are 1st in England and Wales for Student satisfaction.
+We are in the top 10 for Teaching Quality in the Sunday Times Good University Guide 2022 and we are recognised as the top University in Wales and the wider UK HE sector for social inclusion, helping students from diverse backgrounds to fulfil their ambitions.
 We are committed to continuing to build an academically vibrant and sustainable University for the region and beyond, aligned with our mission to inspire and enable through higher education, research and engagement, working together with our students, staff and partners.

 We are transforming our campuses and our digital capability in line with our Campus 2025 Masterplan.